issa-project/issa-pipeline/environment/containers/README.md

   - ```docker exec annif annif list-projects```

  >:point_right: The [training](../../training) process has to be run at least once before the automated indexing is feasible.

-### agrovoc-pyclinrec

-The `agrovoc-pyclinrec` container runs the text annotation service to annotate text in English or French with concepts from the [Agrovoc Multilingual Thesaurus](https://agrovoc.fao.org).

-We build a Docker image to create the execution environment for the [Python Concept Recognition Library](https://github.com/twktheainur/pyclinrec) and to create a web application similar to other annotation Dockers, e.g. `dbpedia-spotlight` and `entity-fishing`.
-NOTE: we forked the library for consistensy reasons).

-By default, this container is created specifically for Agrovoc vocabulary but it can be reconfigured for another SKOS thesaurus by providing its SPARQL endpoint in `DICT_ENDPOINT` environment variable.
-If graph name filtering is required then a graph name can be passed in 'DICT_GRAPH' variable of the `docker run` command.

->:point_right: Concept recognition is currently available only for English and French.

-- to build the image and initialize pyclinrec container invoke [install-pyclinrec.sh](agrovoc-pyclinrec/install-pyclinrec.sh) script.

-- to run the container invoke [run-pyclinrec.sh](agrovoc-pyclinrec/run-pyclinrec.sh) script.

-- to get help call ```http://localhost:5000/```

-- to test annotation call

-  - ```curl -X POST http://localhost:5000/annotate --data-urlencode "text=Growing bananas in Ireland" --data-urlencode "lang=en" --data-urlencode "conf=0.15" -H "Accept: application/json"```
-  - ```curl -X POST http://localhost:5000/annotate --data-urlencode "text=Cultiver des bananes en Irlande" --data-urlencode "lang=fr" --data-urlencode "conf=0.15" -H "Accept: application/json"```

->:point_right: The internal vocabulary and concept indexing is taking place during the installation and it may take a long time.
-On our machine, the initialization takes about 10 minutes.

 ### dbpedia-spotlight
 Two dbpeadia-spotlight containers are created from the [DBpedia Spotlight Docker image](https://hub.docker.com/r/dbpedia/dbpedia-spotlight) one per language `dbpedia-spotlight.en` and `dbpedia-spotlight.fr`.
 Each container relies on the downloaded language model.
 The model download is lengthy (on our machine 11 and 4 min for English and French) and is included in the installation script.
 The models are stored in the host FS.